neilpatelll/FantasyWebsite/README.md

 Determine the technologies and frameworks to be used for the backend and frontend.

 Backend Development (Spring Boot):
-Set up a new Spring Boot project using a build tool like Maven or Gradle.
+Set up a new Spring Boot project using a build tool like Maven.
 Configure the project dependencies and necessary libraries.
-Create the database schema using SQL or a database migration tool like Flyway or Liquibase.
+Create the database schema using SQL or a database migration tool like Flyway.
 Define the entities/models in Spring Boot that map to the database tables.
-Implement repositories or data access objects (DAOs) using Spring Data JPA or JDBC to interact with the database.
+Implement repositories or data access objects (DAOs) using Spring Data JPA to interact with the database.
 Create service classes to encapsulate the business logic and interact with the repositories.
 Develop RESTful API endpoints using Spring MVC annotations for CRUD operations on the entities.
 Implement authentication and authorization using Spring Security.